IvanPedroza/NSIDgenerator/README.md

 The script will generate a CSV file used as input for a pipeline but also a results CSV containing gene information for the provided gene symbols.
 The columns in the output file may include:

+- Query	Not Found
+- ID Scores
-- Input Gene Symbol Gene Symbols
+- Official Symbol
-- Official Gene Symbol
+- Official Gene Name
-- Alias Symbols
-- Alias Gene Names
+- Alias Input
-- Identity Scores
+- Taxonomy ID

 ## License